cmu-sei/juneberry/docs/getting_started.md

 ## Using the Container

 Once inside the container, the user will find themselves in the `/workspace` directory by default.
-While it is called "workspace" within the container, it is the workspace directory that was provided to the `enter_juneberry_container` either as the current working directory when started, or via the `JUNEBERRY_WORKSPACE` override.
+The directory may be called "workspace" inside the container, but it maps to whichever workspace directory was provided to the `enter_juneberry_container` script either by command line argument or via the `JUNEBERRY_WORKSPACE` override.

 There are a few more initialization tasks to complete before Juneberry is operational: